CLCStriders/striders/_posts/2016-12-21-gloucestershire-cross-country-league-wotton-under-edge-17122016.md

   - News
   - Race Reports
 ---
-CLC Striders Liza Barry led the ladies&#8217; A team to third place in the team race in the third Gloucestershire Cross Country League race held near Wotton-Under-Edge.
+CLC Striders Liza Barry led the ladies' A team to third place in the team race in the third Gloucestershire Cross Country League race held near Wotton-Under-Edge.
 Barry finished 10th, and was followed by Helen Hucker in 13th place; final A team scorer was Rachel Vines in 19th place.

 Amelia Mullins led the B team home in 32nd; Nicola Weager was next in 56th; final B team scorer was Rebecca Reynolds in 74th place.
 Amy Undertown led the C team home in 87th and Charlie Haward was 91st.
 CLC Striders masters team finished 6th team on the day.